top of page

 What is considered sober?

-Living Sober is more than just not drinking – it’s about finding a new sense of hope and purpose in life, new practises, and new sources of enjoyment in a community that shares your outlook on life.
+Living Sober is more than just not drinking or controlled drinking – it’s about finding a new sense of hope and purpose in life, new practises, and new sources of enjoyment in a community that shares your outlook on life.

 Some people talk about the “gift of sobriety” – accept the gift and the transformation it brings on your path to recovery.